hoxca/barbecue/README.md

 # barbecue
-Barbecue use the starkeeper voyager astronomy API to control that the warmup of my camera is done before switching the power off.
+Barbecue use the starkeeper Voyager Astronomy API to control that the warmup of my camera is done before switching the power off.